 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.

 Location.
 33° 15.372′ N, 103° 19.121′ W. Marker is in Tatum, New Mexico, in Lea County.
 Marker is at the intersection of Avenue A and 1st Street, on the left when traveling south on Avenue A. Marker is on the southeast corner.
 Touch for map.
 Marker is in this post office area: Tatum NM 88267, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 5 miles of this marker, measured as the crow flies.
 Lea County Cowgirls (approx. 4.1 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 6, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 466 times since then and 49 times this year.
+It was originally submitted on May 6, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 518 times since then and 2 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 6, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.